A Concert And Sculpture Park

 On DIE HAVEL depicting the River Havel flowing through Wesenberg in Mecklenburg, the first town being met by the river.

-The planned Opening Events 2019 include
+The Opening Events 2019 included

 a day events on Saturday 22nd June from 2:30 pm to 7:30 pm private by invitation only